ForNeVeR/AvaloniaRider/README.md

 ### Prerequisites

-- OpenJDK-compatible JDK version 8 or later
+- OpenJDK-compatible JDK version 8 or later (will be downloaded automatically)
 - .NET Core SDK 3.1 or later

 ### Build